Skip to main content

 • an IDE (there are open-source gift licenses of PyCharm available on request, but a regular IDE like VSCodium works reasonably well - that's what I'm using 😉)

-We're gonna start by creating a folder that will hold the different repositories required, in your local repository or work folder if you have one for example.
+Translated with DeepL.com (free version) We're gonna start by creating a folder that will hold the different repositories required, in your local repository or work folder if you have one for example.
 It will look like this:

 tibillet-dev